Early-In Special Education Preschool

 www.cdc.gov/ncbddd/childdevelopment The early years of a child’s life are very important for his or her health and development.
 Parents, health professionals, educators, and others can work together as partners to help children grow up to reach their full potential.

 www.cerebralpalsyguide.com Cerebral Palsy Guide is a small group of professionals with a desire to educate and help people with cerebral palsy.
-Their mission is to provide an easy-to-use, informative website that provides solutions for families.
+Its mission is to provide an easy-to-use, informative website that provides solutions for families.
 The website gives resources including information about cerebral palsy, its treatments and how to find doctors or legal help.

-https://cerebralpalsygroup.com Cerebral Palsy Group is a national organization that was created so that it may serve the individuals and families who have been diagnosed with cerebral palsy.
+https://cerebralpalsygroup.com Cerebral Palsy Group is a national organization that was created so that it may serve individuals and families who have been diagnosed with cerebral palsy.
 We are here to provide information and support so that we may help provide resources and education to those affected by Cerebral Palsy.

 www.zerotothree.org ZERO TO THREE is a national, nonprofit organization that informs, trains, and supports professionals, policymakers, and parents in their efforts to improve the lives of infants and toddlers.
 Our mission is to promote the health and development of infants and toddlers.